petergardfjall/garminexport/README.md

 ## Authentication

-Logging in with the user-supplied username and password gives `garminexport` two important pieces of data needed to authenticate further client requests:

-- An OAuth bearer token.
-- A `JWT_FGP` cookie.
+As a user you only need to supply username and password to `garminexport` (you will also be prompted for a MFA code if your account has multi-factor authentication enabled).
+This information is handed over to the [garth](https://github.com/matin/garth) library which executes the same authentication flow of the Garmin Connect Android app to exchange your user credentials for an [OAuth2](https://oauth.net/2/) token which is used to sign subsequent API requests.

-These are both stored under `~/.garmexport` (or the folder given by `--auth-token-dir`) and will be reused as long as the OAuth token has not expired.
-Only if the OAuth token has expired (normally after two hours) will a new login be initiated.
-Doing too many logins in a short period of time risks seeing your IP address being temporarily blocked by CloudFlare (normally indicated by a `429 (Too Many Requests)` response).
-The reuse of authentication tokens should make this a non-issue though.
+The oauth2 token is stored under `~/.garminexport` (or the folder given by `--auth-token-dir`) and will be reused as long as the token has not expired.
+Only if the OAuth token has expired will a new login be initiated.

 ## As a command-line tool (garmin-backup)